From working with an insurance broker to the kinds of insurance you need

 Don’t forget to broaden your definition of “things” to include data.
 Data can be difficult to inventory because it’s not tangible.
 It can also be damaged by events — such as power surges and outages — that don’t harm other property.

 Think about all the things you’d have to replace after losing data.
 Include software — bought at a store or downloaded — and storage media such disks or tapes.
 Then consider what it would cost to restore lost data, including information about your finances, employees, programs, services and constituents.

-When you have an accurate property inventory and estimate of replacement costs, you’re ready to meet with your selected insurance agent or broker.
+When you have an accurate property inventory, an estimate of replacement costs and an idea of the deductible level your nonprofit can manage, you’re ready to meet with your selected insurance agent or broker.